Loddon

 Educational outcomes in Loddon fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-This includes 11.2% in primary education, 9.7% in secondary education, and 2.1% pursuing tertiary education.
-There are nine schools operating within Loddon, educating approximately 862 students.
-The area has typical Australian school conditions (ICSEA: 965) with balanced educational opportunities.
-The educational mix includes five primary and four K-12 schools.
-Loddon functions as an education hub with 11.7 school places per 100 residents, significantly higher than the regional average of 7.4, attracting students from surrounding communities.
+There are nine schools operating within Loddon, educating approximately 862 students, with typical Australian school conditions (ICSEA: 965) and balanced educational opportunities.
+The area has five primary schools and four K-12 schools, functioning as an education hub with 11.7 school places per 100 residents, significantly higher than the regional average of 7.4, attracting students from surrounding communities.

 Frequently Asked Questions - Education